Program Description and Curriculum

 Specialized Outpatient Trainings

-The Center for Complex Trauma, the Trauma-Focused Family Systems Training Program, and the Brief Psychotherapy Research Program will be integral parts of your outpatient experience throughout the year.
-You may also gain additional experience in these areas by enrolling in intensive elective rotations in these areas.
+The Center for Complex Trauma and the Trauma-Focused Family Systems Training Program are integral parts of your outpatient experience throughout the year.
+You may also gain additional experience in these areas by enrolling in intensive elective rotations in this area.

 Interns spend four months, half-time, on one of two adult inpatient psychiatry services.
 A supervising psychologist is involved in all aspects of patient care on each unit and provides regular supervision for all of your activities.
 You may choose either a general adult/dual diagnosis substance abuse service, or a combined geropsychiatric and general adult service.
 The typical caseload for interns assigned to these services is two patients at any one time.